danenmao/pterergate-dtf/README.md

 1. MySQL

-    DTF uses a MySQL table `tbl_task` to store the information of created tasks.
+    PDTF uses a MySQL table `tbl_task` to store the information of created tasks.
 Users shoule provide a MySQL server, and create this table in a database.

 2. Redis

-   DTF uses Redis frequently to store kinds of intermediate data.Users should provide a Redis server.
+   PDTF uses Redis frequently to store kinds of intermediate data.Users should provide a Redis server.

 ## Usage

 1. Implement ITaskGenerator, ITaskExecutor, ITaskSchedulerCallback and ITaskCollectorCallback.
-Users can perform their business logic in these interface.
+Users can perform their business logic in these interfaces.

     ```Go
     // implement taskmodel.ITaskGenerator